+The X-Fusion Microlite RL (optional on the Ripley) has a reduced body and air canister size making it one of the lightest performance shocks on the market.
 The reduced surface area provides a very active and supple ride quality while the smaller air canister gives you a progressive spring curve.
 With adjustable rebound and lockout adjustment this shock compliments the Ripley's own capabilities well.